namtoki/English/wordlist.md

 heavily:                            The businessman was bleeding heavily when the ambulance arrived at the accident site.
 heroic:                             He dived into the river in a heroic attempt to save the child.
 hesitate:                           He didn't hesitate to ask his new tutor out on a date after the first lesson.
+historical:                         The association has preserved several of the state's historical buildings.
+hockey:                             The police tried to restrain the angry crowd fans on the street after their team lost the hockey game.
 honesty:                            He cheated on the exam even though he had a reputation for honesty.
 honeymoon:                          The couple encountered a big snake on their honeymoon.
 hop:                                The puppy hopped over the little fence and ran out into the meadow. hopefully*(if all goes well):       We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
+household:                          This year, people are purchasing more household items such as furniture.
+illegal:                            Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
 illustration:                       The manual combines good maintenance advice with helpful illustrations. imitate*(mimic, mock):              If we just imitate other company's products, we will never see any significant growth in our sales. impose (-on):                       In terms of economics, the government wants to impose a heavier tax burden on office workers.